VisionsGlobalEmpowerment/webchange/wiki/developers/create_content/templates/create-template.md

 - :actions - all scene actions,
 - :triggers - events and corresponding actions.

-For more details see page [Basic activity template](basic-activity-template.md)

 ## `create`

 This is the function to which the above `template` is passed as the first parameter,